Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Jade plants need “benign neglect.”
 Less watering, more light, and soil that drains fast.
 Once I stopped trying so hard, everything clicked.

-This rescue experience was similar to what I describe in How I Saved My Dying Dracaena—same diagnostic process, same lesson about adjusting care instead of giving up.
+This rescue experience was a lot like what I describe in how I saved my dying Dracaena — same diagnostic process, same lesson about adjusting care instead of giving up on the plant.

 Troubleshooting: What’s Wrong With My Jade Plant?

-Common jade plant problems showing yellow leaves, dropping leaves, shriveled leaves and root rot symptoms
+Common jade plant problems: yellow leaves, dropping leaves, shriveled leaves and root rot

 Symptom Most Likely Cause Solution